Install and register GitLab Runner for autoscaling with Docker Machine

 note

-Sending the SIGQUIT signal will make the process stop gracefully.
-The process will stop accepting new jobs, and will exit as soon as the current jobs are finished.
+Sending the SIGQUIT signal makes the process stop gracefully.
+The process stops accepting new jobs, and exits as soon as the current jobs are finished.

 2. Wait until GitLab Runner exits.
 You can check its status with gitlab-runner status or await a graceful shutdown for up to 30 minutes with: